1 in 8 Christians worldwide are persecuted for following Jesus.

 Where are Christians most persecuted?

-Christians are persecuted all around the world.
-See our World Watch List to find out the top 50 countries where Christians are most persecuted.
+Christians are persecuted all over the world.
+See our World Watch List to discover the 50 countries where it is hardest to follow Jesus.

 What is the World Watch List?

-The World Watch List ranks the top 50 countries where it’s most dangerous to be a Christian.
+The World Watch List ranks the top 50 countries where it’s most dangerous to follow Jesus.

 How is the World Watch List measured?

 We measure developing trends each year from 1 November – 31 October through on the ground interviews and data collection.
-We do this in over 70 countries to see where the global church is most under pressure, but also where God is most at work.
+We do this in over 70 countries to see where the Church is most under pressure, but also where God is most at work.

 We distinguish two main types of persecution: violence and pressure.